 NaviTrace: Evaluating Embodied Navigation of Vision-Language Models

-Tim Windecker1,2, Jonas Frey 1, Moritz Reuss 2, Manthan Patel 1, Richard Schwarzkopf3, Cesar Cadena1, Rudolf Lioutikov2, Marco Hutter1
+Tim Windecker1,2, Moritz Reuss 2, Manthan Patel 1, Richard Schwarzkopf3, Cesar Cadena1, Rudolf Lioutikov2,4, Marco Hutter1, Jonas Frey 1

-1Robotic Systems Lab, ETH Zurich, Zurich, Switzerland, 2Intuitive Robots Lab, KIT, Karlsruhe, Germany, 3FZI Research Center for Information Technology, Karlsruhe, Germany
+1Robotic Systems Lab, ETH Zurich, Zurich, Switzerland, 2Intuitive Robots Lab, KIT, Karlsruhe, Germany, 3FZI Research Center for Information Technology, Karlsruhe, Germany, 4Robotics Institute Germany

 NaviTrace Overview